 Tax Treatment of Card Rewards in Nigeria

 Example: You bought 0.001 BTC at NGN 100,000 and spend it when it is worth NGN 500,000.
-The NGN 400,000 gain could be subject to 10% CGT = NGN 40,000.
-However, enforcement has been minimal for individual card users.
+The NGN 400,000 gain is now subject to up to 25% CGT = up to NGN 100,000.
+Enforcement is still developing for individual card users, but the legal framework is now explicit.

 Cashback TypeWhen ReceivedWhen Spent via CardTotal Tax Burden